Subgroups of Amish: Amish Mennonite subgroups outside the Amish Mennonite mainstream

 Both groups, like the rest of the Amish Mennonites, eventually merged with the Mennonite mainstream.

 Para-Amish groups

 G. C. Waldrep describes several groups he calls "para-Amish".
-These are groups that share many characteristics with the Amish, like horse and buggy transportation, and Plain dress.
+These are groups that share many characteristics with the Amish, like driving horses for transportation, and plain dress.
 Even though the members of these groups are largely of Amish origin, they are not in fellowship with other Amish groups, because they adhere to theological doctrines like assurance of salvation or practices like community of goods that are normally not accepted among mainstream Amish.
 These groups are composed of members from different backgrounds, mostly Amish, Old Order Mennonite, Old German Baptist as well as people from non-plain churches, so-called seekers.

 The following are groups (past and present) described as "para-Amish" by Waldrep: